Raimel Tapia Player Props: Red Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- Diamondbacks pitchers combine to allow 60 total home runs at a rate of 1.2 per game (to rank 15th in baseball).
+- Diamondbacks pitchers combine to rank 15th in baseball in home runs given up (60 total, 1.2 per game).

-- Davies (0-0) takes the mound for the Diamondbacks to make his third start this season.
+- Kelly gets the start for the Diamondbacks, his 11th of the season.
+He is 5-3 with a 3.30 ERA and 59 strikeouts in 57 1/3 innings pitched.

-- His last time out came on Sunday, April 9 against the Los Angeles Dodgers, when the righty threw 4 1/3 innings, surrendering five earned runs while giving up five hits.
+- The right-hander's last time out came on Sunday against the Pittsburgh Pirates, when he went five innings, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.